magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 ##### Dread, Continued
 - **Lasting Dread.** When an effect that causes dread ends, the dread it caused might not end immediately.
 Instead, the dread levels of all creatures affected by that source decrease by one level.
 	- The reduced dread’s duration reverts to the longest among all the sources of dread currently applying to the creature, remaining at its new level of dread for the full duration before decreasing again.
-- **Risking Insanity**.
-Dread of level 4 or higher can drive the character insane as described in Insanity addition to its usual effects.
-This insanity is its own condition and its duration normally outlasts the dread.
 - **Dread and the Frightened Condition**.
 Nonmagical effects that cause the frightened condition (such as a dragon’s Frightful Presence) don’t necessarily cause dread.
 A creature can be frightened and experiencing dread at the same time without those conditions interacting with each other.
 - **Disturbing Discovery.** When a character makes a shocking discovery about the world, realizes that their actions have had horrific results, or is otherwise mentally stressed or traumatized by some terrible revelation, there is a chance that the character experiences dread.
 	- **Minor Disturbing Discovery**.
 A minor disturbing discovery (such as learning that the citizens of the strange town you’re visiting are in fact cannibals, or that the lonely traveler you invited into your home is in fact a vampire) causes one level of dread unless the character succeeds at a DC 10 Wisdom saving throw.
 The dread decreases after 1 hour.